 Apart from OpenAPI, 8% files were exported to RAML (versions 0.8, 1.0) and 7% to Postman (versions 1.0, 2.0).

 Like 2017, OpenAPI v.2.0 was again found to be the most popular exported format in 2018.
-This comes as no suprise since it is the most stable version of OpenAPI, being used for many years now.
+This comes as no surprise since it is the most stable version of OpenAPI, being used for many years now.
 It boasts strong community support and a wide range of tools and frameworks.
 The adoption rate for its latest version v.3.0 is still relatively slower.
 However, it can be expected to rise with the passing time as more and more tools start supporting it.

 Postman v.2.0 was another major exported format which is largely popular with users aiming to test or document their APIs.
 Very few users prefer to export to WADL or WSDL because of limited usage and tooling.